ministryofjustice/security-guidance/docs/voluntary-drug-testing-policy.md

 ## Government Functional Standard Outcomes

 The [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) states personnel assurance is fundamental to good security.
-It demands that Government organisations will deliver the appropriate combination of recruitment checks, vetting, and on-going personnel security management.
+It demands that Government organisations delivers the appropriate combination of recruitment checks, vetting, and on-going personnel security management.
 This allows them to be assured about their people and to mitigate risks from well-placed insiders.

 ## Policy Statement